- Majors & Minors

 Selinsgrove Hall - First Floor

-Jennifer Bucher, director of human resources
+Jennifer Bucher, assistant vice president and chief human resources officer

 Selinsgrove Hall - First Floor